QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for RAI (95.74%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-RAI passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for RAI (--4.55%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+RAI fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 RAI's annual earnings growth rate over the past five years of 10.54% fails this test.

 EARNINGS CONSISTENCY: [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 RAI, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 1.14, 1.20, 1.12, 1.57, 1.35, passes this criterion.
 The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 CURRENT PRICE LEVEL: [FAIL]

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 RAI's pricing data is not available, hence an opinion cannot be rendered at the current time.

 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
 RAI's relative strength trend has been increasing over the last 4 months.
 This type of price action is favorable.